What to Wear in New York: Packing List

 When you think of New York City you probably picture towering Manhattan skyscrapers, streets jammed with yellow cabs, chic rooftop cocktail bars packed with glamorous hipsters, and of course, the hordes of tourists in Times Square.

-New York City is big, busy, and bustling, which is why so many tourists come to visit the Big Apple in the first place (no one who lives here ever calls it that, btw).
+New York City is big, busy, and bustling, which is why so many tourists come to visit.
 But the last thing you want to do is look like you don’t belong.

-Hey, we can’t all have the Gossip Girl wardrobe, but you can still look more Upper East Side than tourist.
-You just need a bit of creativity.
+We can’t all have the Gossip Girl wardrobe, but you can still look more Upper East Side than tourist.
+You just need a bit of creativity and a few additions to your New York packing list.
 And if you realize you’ve made a fashion faux pas, you’re right in the heart of some of the hippest stores in the world.
-You’ll be just fine.
+You’ll be fine.

-So, to help get you started, here are some of my hard-earned style tips and general packing rules to help you visit New York in any season without looking like a complete tourist.
-Enjoy.
+So, to help get you started, here are some of my hard-earned style tips and general packing rules.
+After reading this article, you’ll know what to wear in New York in any season without looking like a complete tourist.

 NYC Style Tip #1: New Yorkers Really Do Wear Black